abdrahmansoltan/Learning-Notes/Interviews/3-Interview-Questions.md

     - Example: `localStorage.setItem('key', 'value');`
   - **SessionStorage:** Similar to LocalStorage, but data is only available for the duration of the page session.
 It is cleared when the tab or browser is closed.
     - Example: `sessionStorage.setItem('key', 'value');`
   - **Cookies:** Small pieces of data stored by the browser that can be used for various purposes, such as session management or user preferences.
-Cookies have an expiration date and can be sent to the server with each HTTP request.
+Cookies have an expiration date and can be **sent to the server with each HTTP request**.
     - Example: `document.cookie = "key=value; expires=Fri, 31 Dec 2023 23:59:59 GMT";`
   - **IndexedDB:** A low-level API for client-side storage of significant amounts of structured data, including files/blobs.
 It allows for more complex queries and transactions compared to LocalStorage and SessionStorage.
     - Example: Using IndexedDB involves creating a database, object stores, and transactions to read/write data.